 In contrast, 82.1% of survey participants feel that Sparwood has high quality and safe drinking water.

-“We had an issue with well number three, the province said we had to heal with it,” said Wilks.
+“We had an issue with well number three, the province said we had to deal with it,” said Wilks.
 “As a result, we’ve contracted with Teck to build another well that will be commissioned here shortly.
 The full cost of that well was paid by Teck at $5.2 million.”

 Wilks added that selenium in the water has been a long-standing issue for Sparwood.